 This kind of visa is accessible for both tourists and business travelers to Vietnam with a validity of up to 1 year.
 But it is for those traveling to Vietnam by AIR only.
 The Vietnam visa cost may vary by visa type, normal or urgent processing, number of applicants in a group.
-In addition, Vietnam visa fee also depends on the center which supplies the service for Vietnam visa on arrival.
+In addition, Vietnam visa fee also depends on different operators which supplies the service for Vietnam visa on arrival.

 Vietnam electronic visa (or Vietnam E-visa)

 This is the newest way of getting a visa to Vietnam.
 It has been introduced since February 1, 2017 in a 2-year pilot duration.
 This kind of visa takes 3 working days for processing, costs US$25 and is granted for single entry visits for maximum of 30 days to nationals of the 80 eligible countries (the data has been updated since February 2022)

 To apply for e-visas, those citizens need to access to the Vietnam visa online official website , complete the form with required information and documents.
 After that, they will receive an application code and will be asked to pay a non-refundable fee online.
 After around 3 working days for tourists to find out if their applications have been approved or not.
 If yes, they will receive a loose-leaf e-visa with a QR code.
 This visa should be then printed and showed to the immigration officer at arrival gate in Vietnam as a part of the immigration process.

 Vietnam visa requirements for US citizens